Town Hall hosts the administrative, human resources, and financial functions of the Town government.

 Paying Your Water and Sewer Bill

-Water and sewer bills are sent to account holders quarterly.
+Water and sewer bills are sent to property owners quarterly.

 - In person via check or credit card at Town Hall.
-A drop box is located near the front door for overnight payments.
+A drop box is located on the side of the building for overnight payments.

 - Online via our bill payment portal, using a bank draft or credit card.